dd32/td-gh-ex/readme.txt

 /**********************************************************/

 == CHANGE LOG ==
+= Version 1.1.3 =
+* Blog template removed as per WordPress guidelines.
+* Checkbox option added to disable the slider for posts page.
+* Slovak language file added.
+Thanks to Mr. Michal Kralik for providing the language files.

 = Version 1.1.2 =
 * Blog page display type option added.
 * Function added to shift the page using blog template to posts page.